LazyCat0/LazyChat-MC-plugin/README.md

 # LazyChat
-This is just another lazy-plugin which can made your chat expirience better
+This is just another lazy-plugin which can made your chat experience better
 ## What this plugin adds?
 Only fully configurable chat-system with formating through MiniMessage